Watch now: Coronavirus trends show decline following restrictions; bar, restaurant rules under review

 Support Local Journalism

-The positivity rate in the county along with the case numbers will drive the decision on whether to lift those bar and restaurant restrictions, she said.
+The positivity rate in the county along with the case numbers will drive the decision on whether to lift those bar and restaurant restrictions, Lopez said.

 Lopez likened the situation with bars and restaurants to the three-week postponement, review and reinstatement of youth sports.

-Ultimately, the Health Department decided not to extend its pause on youth sports and ended it on schedule with Lopez attributing the time off as a positive step to allow teams to prepare.
+Ultimately, the Health Department decided not to extend its pause on youth sports and ended it on schedule with Lopez attributing the time off as a positive step.

 Joel Schossow, who owns McKinney's Pub, Tipsy Tina's Taco Cantina and Courtside Banquet Hall, said he hopes the Health Department ends the current restrictions, which have effectively kept customers home and jeopardized the livelihoods of many bar owners and their staffs in recent weeks.